-In order to come to the US in a student immigration status, you will go through the steps outlined below.
+In order to come to the U.S. in a student immigration status, you will need to go through the steps outlined below.

-Your specific admissions office will provide you details of how you can provide that proof to them (each admissions office has slightly different procedures and forms).
-If you will bring your spouse or children with you for your degree program, be sure to tell the admissions office.
+Each admissions office has slightly different procedures and forms.
+Your admissions office will provide details about how you can provide proof.
+If you plan to bring your spouse or children with you for your degree program, be sure to tell the admissions office.

-Once you have shown proof of your finanical support, your admissions office will send you a form called an "I-20" or "DS-2019."
-You will need that form to apply for the student visa stamp at a US Consulate (unless you are a Canadian citizen—Canadians are not required to obtain visa stamps to enter the US).
-If you are already in the US in F1 status, read this information on how to transfer your current F1 record to Cornell.
+Once you have shown proof of financial support, your admissions office will send you an I-20 or DS-2019 form.
+You will need that form to apply for the student visa stamp at a U.S. consulate (unless you are a Canadian citizen).
+If you are already in the U.S. in F1 status, read this information on how to transfer your current F1 record to Cornell.

-Find the details on applying for a US visa stamp here.
-Please note the if you are a Canadian citizen, you do NOT have to apply for and obtain a visa stamp in your passport.
-Instead, at the port of entry, you simply show your Canadian passport and I-20 /DS-2019 to request F1/J1 student immigration status to attend Cornell University.
-If you are already in the US in another visa status, like H1B, you may want to change your visa status within the US instead of traveling outside of the US.
+Find the details on applying for a U.S. visa stamp here.
+Please note the if you are a Canadian citizen, you do not have to apply for and obtain a visa stamp in your passport.
+At the port of entry, you can simply show your Canadian passport and I-20 /DS-2019 to request F1/J1 student immigration status to attend Cornell University.
+If you are already in the U.S. in another visa status, like H1B, you may want to change your visa status within the U.S.